What is Integrated Case Management? A practical guide

 -

-Monitoring and Evaluation: Regular monitoring and evaluation ensure that the plan is effective and that progress is being made towards the identified goals.
+Monitoring and Evaluation: Regular monitoring and evaluation check that the plan is effective and that progress is being made towards the identified goals.
 Adjustments to the plan may be necessary based on the individual's progress and changing needs.

 -